-If your Google Chrome Web browser suddenly has an unwanted toolbar, its home page has changed without your permission or your search results appear in a search engine you never chose, it may be time to hit the browser reset button.
+If your Google Chrome Web browser suddenly has an unwanted toolbar, or its home page has changed without your permission, or your search results appear in a search engine you never chose, then it may be time to hit the browser-reset button.

-Many legitimate pieces of software, especially freeware, slap on third-party, browser-hijacking extensions when you install them.
-The easiest fix is a full browser reset.
+Many legitimate pieces of software, especially freeware, that you download from the internet slap on third-party, browser-hijacking extensions when you install them.
+The practice is highly annoying, but it's unfortunately legal.

-1. Click the icon that looks like three stacked lines at the top right of the browser window.
+1. Click the icon that looks like three vertical dots at the top right of the browser window.

 2. Select 'Settings' in the drop-down menu.

-4. Select 'Reset browser settings' at the bottom of the page.
+4. Select 'Reset and clean up' at the bottom of the expanded menu.

-5. Select 'Reset' in the confirmation pop-up window.
+6. Select 'Reset settings' in the confirmation pop-up window.

 If you've done the browser reset but your search engine and home page are still set to something you didn't want, or they revert to unwanted settings after a short period of time, then you may have a potentially unwanted program (PUP) lurking in your system that is making the changes.